Sheepadoodle’s are obedient, friendly, and loving with an appearance that will make you fall in love with them immediately.

 Poodles have a single layer, dense curly coat, which sheds minimally.
 The curly coat does require significant grooming to avoid tangles and matting; a trip to be clipped at the groomers every 8-10 weeks should be expected.

 They are usually described as being hypoallergenic, therefore popular with allergy sufferers.

 Poodles adapt well to family environments but they are less tolerant of being left alone.
 Their various health issues are also of concern (see table above).

-They are mostly recognised by their long shaggy coat; this places them rather high on grooming requirements.
+They are mostly recognized by their long shaggy coat; this places them rather high on grooming requirements.

 This means there are visible points of concern for the breed:

 - Cow hocks (The hock is set inward causing a splayed look in the back legs)

 This goes some way to explaining why purebred dogs are being crossed, in the hope of producing a dog with the positive traits and health of certain breeds and out-breeding the negative traits and health.

 So what has been produced with the sheepadoodle?
 We will now have a look in a little more detail.

 Sheepadoodle Temperament, Breed Personality and Behavior: Things to Keep in Mind